 The IDF suspects that Iran is using aid shipments to Lebanon to transfer weapons to Hezbollah.
 Military intelligence officers are closely monitoring events in Lebanon following the massive explosion at the Beirut port.

 The army is concerned that Iran will use aid to Lebanon as a cover to ship munitions and precision-missile components, Walla!
 News reported.
 Moreover, Israel fears that Tehran will tighten its grip on Lebanon following the Beirut disaster.

-Several mysterious flights from Iran have already landed in Beirut in the last two days, The Jerusalem Post says.
+Several mysterious Iranian flights to Beirut were spotted in the last two days, The Jerusalem Post says.
 Some of the planes sent to Lebanon previously transported weapons to Syria.

 Notably, Iranian media outlets kept a low-profile, offering few details on the shipments.
-This raises suspicions that the flights were not carrying medical or other civilian goods, the report said.
+This raises suspicions that the Iranian flights to Beirut were not carrying medical or other civilian goods, the report said.
 In similar cases, Tehran would normally highlight its aid to score PR points.

 Other suspicious indicators include the small number of crates unloaded from one aircraft, according to some photos.
 The large cargo planes sent by Iran ca carry much larger deliveries, wrote veteran analyst Seth Frantzman.

 IDF’s New Challenge in Lebanon

 If Iran is indeed exploiting the Lebanese disaster to smuggle in weapons, Israel will have a hard time targeting them now.
 With Beirut in ruins and at the center of world attention, the IDF cannot bomb suspected arms shipments at the city’s airport or in residential areas.